-A forced impersonation, a binding contract, and a sheriff’s deputy she would give up everything for.
+A forced impersonation, a binding contract, and a cop she would give up everything for.

-For ten years, Brianna has been forced into assuming her socialite sister’s identity.
+For ten years, Brianna has been forced to assume her socialite sister’s identity.
 Now, at age twenty-seven, Brianna begins to wonder if she will ever break free of her sister’s identity and live out her own dreams.